lteixeira93/ESP8266-tiny-computer/README.md

 Please see \resources\images

 ## Wishlist
-- [x] Use EEPROM memory of DS3231 to save if data is already set, instead of using resources\rtc_set_properties\rtc_set_properties.ino script to set the time
 - [x] More info in OLED display
 - [x] Refactor code
 - [x] Add secure coding techniques